 Websites and publications

 Included in the seventeen manuals on developing a co-operative at www.daff.gov.za are ones like Developing a business plan (7), Financing your agricultural business (11) and Financial management (12).
-Find the full list in the “Co-operatives” chapter.
+Find the full list on the “Co-operatives” page.

 Find the Step-by-step business plan guide by Standard Bank at https://bizconnect.standardbank.co.za/start/business-planning/reference-documents/step-by-step-business-plan-guide.aspx